ASendellPrice/Myzomela_pipeline/Myzomela_step_by_step.md

 # Step by step bioinformatics guide for Sonya's *Myzomela* project: From rawdata to pop gen analyses
 A. Sendell-Price, Jan 2021.

-## STEP 1: Log in to ARC move into Myzomela project directory
+## STEP 1: Log in to ARC move into *Myzomela* project directory
-Let's log into Arcus-htc (replace OSS with your single sign on).
+Let's log into Arcus-htc (replace OSS with your single sign on):
 ```
 ssh OSS@oscgate.arc.ox.ac.uk
 ssh arcus-htc

 ```

-Move into data storage for project zool-zost
+Move into Myzomela directory in "/data/zool-zost/":
 ```
 cd /data/zool-zost/Myzomela
 ```